Found – Finalist, Canadian Jewish Playwriting Competition, 2011

 THE GREAT REVOLT

-Jewish Zealots rebelling against rapacious Roman procurators are soon crippled by senseless civil war even as Roman general Vespasian and his son Titus reconquer the province and imperil Jerusalem and its Holy Temple, forcing the Jews to make their last stand for freedom on the desert fortress of Masada, whose defenders defied the greatest empire forever.
+Jewish Zealots rebelling against Rome are soon crippled by senseless civil war even as Roman general Vespasian and his son Titus reconquer Judaea and imperil Jerusalem and its Holy Temple, forcing the Jews to make their last stand for freedom on the desert fortress of Masada, whose besieged defenders boldly defy the world's greatest empire.

 Mighty warrior Bar Kokhba, proclaimed Messianic King, leads a Judaean revolt again Rome, defying incredible odds with his success and bringing Hadrian's empire to its knees until spiritual failures and Rome's finest general effect a reversal of fortune with consequences resonating into the present day.